Torchy Clark: Coaching career

 Clark served as UCF's, at the time FTU's, first head basketball coach.
 In 1969, Clark, who was a Wisconsin high school coach, was responsible for starting the university's basketball program from scratch.
 In their first year, as a club level team, the Knights went 11–3, including a 99–38 victory in their first game over Massey Tech.
 The first season would serve as an omen for UCF basketball, with Clark bringing the university unprecedented success as a Division II team.

 As the Knights head coach, Clark earned Sunshine State Coach of the Year honors four times and won the conference's coach of the decade award.
 While at UCF, Clark coached both of his sons, Bo and Mike.
 All three men are members of the UCF Athletic Hall of Fame, and Clark is a member of the Sunshine State Conference Hall of Fame.
 Bo is the Knight's all-time leading scorer with Mike second on the list, and as a freshman in 1976 Bo was the nation's leading scorer.
 The father-son duo were featured in a 1979 Sports Illustrated issue.

 Clark coached his last game as a Knight on February 26, 1983, with UCF falling to Florida Southern.
 During his tenure, Clark's squads went 274–89, winning 20 or more games in a season seven times.
 In the decade after Clark retired, the Knights had only one winning season, the year after he left.

 Before coaching men's college basketball, Clark was the basketball coach at Xavier High School in Appleton, Wisconsin.
-Among the players he coached there was Bob "Rocky" Bleier, who later overcame debilitating war wounds suffered in the Viet Nam War to become running back for the Pittsburgh Steelers, and earn four Super Bowl rings—as they became the first team to do so, in 1975, '76, '79 and '80.
-Under Clark, the Xavier varsity basketball team had an outstanding run almost every year in the Wisconsin Catholic Interscholastic Athletic Association State Championships.
+Among the players he coached there was Bob "Rocky" Bleier, who later overcame debilitating war wounds suffered in the Vietnam War to become running back for the Pittsburgh Steelers, and earn four Super Bowl rings.
+Under Clark, the Xavier varsity basketball team had a run almost every year in the Wisconsin Catholic Interscholastic Athletic Association State Championships.